 For each class or group, you will see the assignments/tests they completed within the selected date range that match the selected assignment type (see step 1).

-The score in the SS column is shown in the scale you selected earlier.
+- If you selected a scale earlier, the score in the SS column is shown in that scale.

 then the Lexile® Range will be shown instead of the ZPD.